 When clicked, prospects are brought to this dedicated post-click landing page:

-Another example is this BetterHelp display ad, which appeared in the right side margin of the Yahoo homepage, and directed prospects to the following post-click landing page:
+Another example is this BetterHelp display ad, which appeared in the right side margin of the Yahoo homepage.
+It directs prospects to the following post-click landing page:

 Sponsored ads come in multiple formats: single-image, carousel, native, and video.
 Here’s a single-image sponsored ad by Spectrum that contains one image, a headline, and short description: